Hurricane Stories

 -

-Vincent Keeys, president of the Collier County NAACP, details the challenges and determination required to help Naples’ River Park neighborhood rebuild after Hurricane Ian.
+Vincent Keeys, president of the NAACP of Collier County, details the challenges and determination required to help Naples’ River Park neighborhood rebuild after Hurricane Ian.

 -